idaholab/moose/modules/solid_mechanics/doc/content/source/bcs/PresetVelocity.md

 !syntax description /BCs/PresetVelocity

-This Dirichlet boundary conditions lets user set the displacement using the [!param](/BCs/PresetVelocity/function) and [!param](/BCs/PresetVelocity/velocity) parameters.
+This Dirichlet boundary condition lets the user set the displacement using the [!param](/BCs/PresetVelocity/function) and [!param](/BCs/PresetVelocity/velocity) parameters.

 The displacement is updated as: